 Years after Louis Kahn dies, his son Nathaniel sets out to investigate his father's legacy.
 His film ‘My Architect’ (2003) earns him an Oscar nomination.

-- 20 Little New York Places You Should Know About
+- New York, Best Architecture Guide.
+(40) 20 Little New York Places You Should Know About

 - 12 brick buildings built by masters of architecture

 - Campaign to reissue 'The Notebooks and Drawings of Louis I. Kahn'

 - Louis Kahn's Indian Institute of Management by Hector Peinador

 - Louis Kahn's buildings in Ahmedabad will have a second chance